philippeFortemps/pxt-umons-i2c-sensors/README.md

 ![A rendered view of the blocks](https://github.com/philippefortemps/pxt-umons-i2c-sensors/raw/master/pictures/pxt-umons-i2c-sensors-demo.png)

 Here, we reproduce the color measured through the leds integrated on the Playground Express module.
 Note that the sensor induces a bluish color, because of the led used to illuminate the measurements.
+This could be taken into account in your project.

 #### Metadata (used for search, rendering)